benlau/nactor/README.md

 });
 ```

 If an exception is uncaught , NActor will skip the processing message and handle the
 next.
 If you don't like the behaviour.
-You may stop the message execuation by calling
+You may stop the message execution by calling
 ''action.stop()''

 ```javascript